Skip to content

 Providing an inline value is not a cache.

-Static Resource value, headers and status can be mutate dynamically using lifecycle.
+Static resource values, headers and status can be mutated dynamically using lifecycle.

 Context

-Context contains a request information which unique for each request, and is not shared except for store (global mutable state).
+Context contains request information which is unique for each request, and is not shared except for store (global mutable state).

 typescript